Khongchai/web-spirograph/README.md

 ### Wrapping up

-So this, as we have seen, is more an exploratory endeavor than anything else.
+So has been more of an exploratory endeavor than anything else.

-I don't think I will be using a lot of what I learned here anywhere.
+I don't think I will be using a lot of what I learned here.
 I have to admit that the project itself is so (pointlessly) niche at times.

-Nontheless, this journey down rabbit holes have exposed me to several cool ideas and discoveries I would not have otherwise, if ever, stumbled upon.
+Nontheless, this journey down rabbit holes have introduced me to several cool tricks and discoveries I would not have otherwise, if ever, stumbled upon.

 All the math and the implementation details I talked about could have been left out of this monolithic blog and you will still get the idea, but I like diving deep and deep-diving talks/blogs really tick all my learning boxes, so I figured I'd make one as well.

 I hope this journey has been as enlightening for you as it has been for me.
+See you on the next one.